ayaka14732/ChatGPTAPIFree/README.md

 Welcome to the ChatGPT API Free project, a simple and open-source proxy API that allows you to access OpenAI's ChatGPT API for free.

+## News

+**2023-03-04**: Check out the [ChatGPT Free App](https://freechatgpt.chat/), an amazing open-source web application that allows you to interact with OpenAI's ChatGPT API for free.
+It is built on top of this project.

 ## Usage

 To use ChatGPT API Free, simply send a POST request to the following endpoint: